 SLU 101 Leaders are a selective group of student leaders that assist in the orientation of incoming students and their families during SLU 101 summer orientation to Saint Louis University.
 SLU 101 Leaders facilitate small group meetings, assist incoming students in the advising and registration process, serve on panels for students or parents, coordinate evening activities, and much more as they serve as great representatives of Saint Louis University.
 Applicants must be available for all training and program dates.
 SLU 101 Leader Position Description

-Oriflamme is student organization of selected volunteers who help create a successful Fall Welcome experience for first-year students.
-Members help lead residence hall floor groups and commuter students in activities such as the Spirit Competition and the Grand Center Street Party, and assist students in their initial college transition process.
-Oriflamme members help with move in as well as complete behind-the-scenes tasks that help Fall Welcome run smoothly.
-Applicants must be able to attend all aspects of Oriflamme training and Fall Welcome August 16-24, 2015.
+Oriflamme Fall Orientation Leaders are selected volunteers who help create a successful Fall Welcome experience for first-year students.
+Members help lead residence hall floor groups and commuter students in activities such as the Spirit Competition and the Billiken Block Party.
+They also assist students in their initial college transition process through facilitation of peer group discussions and by serving as a mentor and resource to incoming students.
+These Fall Orientation Leaders help with move in as well as complete behind-the-scenes tasks that help Fall Welcome run smoothly.
+Applicants must be able to attend all aspects of Oriflamme training (August 14-16, 2016) and Fall Welcome (August 17-22, 2016).
 Oriflamme Leader Position Description

 University 101 Peer Instructors